MDOBenchmarks/MDOAeroelasticBenchmark/_sources/opt_problem.rst.txt

    +--------------------------------------------------------------------------------------------+---------------------------------------------------------------+---------------------+---------------------+---------------------+--------------------+
    | :math:`SR_\text{-2.0g} \leq 1 / 1.5`                                                       | Taxi bump strength ratio (full fuel, no aerodynamics)         |                     |                     |                     | :math:`\checkmark` |
    +--------------------------------------------------------------------------------------------+---------------------------------------------------------------+---------------------+---------------------+---------------------+--------------------+

+.. [a] May not be applicable depending on structural parameterization.